 - DataStage provides the DataStage data pipelines editor

 - Cognos Dashboard Embedded provides the dashboard editor

 - Data Replication provides the Data Replication tool

 - Match 360 provides the Master data configuration tool

 The following image shows what the Overview page of a project might look like.

 Catalogs are where your organization finds and stores high-quality, trusted data, and other assets, such as model factsheets.
 You can find data assets in a catalog and move them into a project to work with the data.
 Or you can curate data in projects and publish the high-quality data assets to a catalog for others to use.
-Catalogs require the Watson Knowledge Catalog service.
+Catalogs require the IBM Knowledge Catalog service.